UweKeim/ZetaIpc/README.md

     var rep = c.Send("Hello");
     Console.WriteLine("Received: " + rep);

+## Other usages

+If you want a bi-directional communication between the server and client that can be started by both the client and the server, simply use the above code of the server on the client, too and the code of the client, on the server (use different ports, of course).

+This gives you two applications, each of them being server and client at the same time.

 ## Notes

 - The web server is included inside the ZetaIpc.dll, no need to ship additional DLLs.